Our recommended painter pants:

 To make it short, we favor 2 well-made painters pants: with, and without builtin knee pads.

-Most painters prefer knee pads with the traditional painters paints.
+Most painters prefer the strap-gel-type knee pads with the traditional painter’s paints.
 The pads don’t cost much for what they give you: fearlessness!

-Our favorite white painter pants are Dickies all cotton with double fabric on knees and seat.
+My favorite white painter pants without built-in knee pads are Dickies all-cotton available online here with double fabric on knees and seat.
 Not expensive.

 Big Tip: Ordering work pants?
-Always buy your painter clothes at least one size too big, not like nice clothes!
+Always buy your painter’s clothes at least one size too big, not like nice clothes!
 Too-small painter pants are literally a pain.

 Strap-on knee pads!

-When painting, or even doing housework, you have to kneel frequently, but you hesitate because you can hurt yourself Ever kneel down on a small pebble?
+When painting, or even doing housework, you have to kneel frequently, but you hesitate because you can hurt yourself unless you have this kind of padding.
+Ever kneel down on a small pebble?
 Knee pads make you fearless and fast.
 Painting or dusting baseboards?
 Ha!
 You just don’t scare me anymore!

 Now we are dependent on kneepads for speed (and safety).
 With them we’re fearless in our painter’s pant about dropping down to our knees quickly, not to mention walking/sliding along on the knees.
 You want a very tough pad for that: the thin foam budget type…meh.

-I bought these for my brother for Christmas but…
+I bought these strap-on pads for my brother for Christmas but…

 …my sister-in-law grabbed them and said, “I’ll be cleaning the house with these!”.
-Trust me on this: you want the NoCry pads: over 1000 good reviews and we agree with those happy people.
+Trust me on this: you want the NoCry pads over the others: over 1000 good reviews and we agree with those happy people.

 Why do painters wear white painter pants?
 In the old-old days, and as recently as the 80’s, we mostly painted white and therefore the pants would look nicer for that much longer.
 Cooler outside too.